-AboutI’m an Assistant Professor of English at the University of Mississippi, where I work on 20th and 21st century British and Anglophone literature and media studies, with an emphasis on the intersections of literature and radio in mid-century Britain.
+AboutI’m an Associate Professor of English at the University of Mississippi, where I work on 20th and 21st century British and Anglophone literature and media studies, with an emphasis on the intersections of literature and radio in mid-century Britain.

 - Ph.D., English, McGill University (2013)

 - B.A., English, University of British Columbia (2001)

 - Writing the Radio War: Literature, Politics and the BBC, 1939-1945 (Edinburgh University Press, 2018)

 - The Edinburgh Companion to Modernism and Technology, ed. with Alex Goody (Edinburgh University Press, 2022)